mity/acutest/README.md

 * Acutest installs a SEH filter to print out uncaught SEH exceptions.
 * User can measure test execution times with `--time`.

+**macOS specific features:**
+* If a debugger is detected, the default execution of tests as child processes is suppressed in order to make the debugging easier.

 Any C/C++ module implementing one or more unit tests and including `acutest.h`, can be built as a standalone program.
 We call the resulted binary as a "test suite" for purposes of this document.
 The suite is then executed to run the